xiaoyuanxun/Jasmine/README.md

   ssh-add ~/.ssh/id_rsa
 ```
 Have a good time while hacking Jasmine project!
-<p>If you any question, keep intouch with us.
-Any suggestion will be welcom.<p>
+<p>If you any question, keep in touch with us.
+Any suggestion will be welcom!<p>

 ## License
 Jasmine is distributed under the terms of the Apache License (Version 2.0).